SxVx/calmecac/README.md

 # Calmecac 🤓💻

-`Calmecac` is an educational platform that through the use of Web 3.0 technology requires the payment of a fee to access the courses we offer.
+`Calmecac` is an educational platform that through the use of `Web 3.0` technology requires the payment of a fee to access the courses we offer.

 ## Inspiration

-We are a Dapp that allows students to delegate capital for their studies, at the end of their course, they get 100% of their money back, making `education` much more accessible to certain social groups.
+We are a `Dapp` that allows `students` to delegate capital for their studies, at the end of their course, they get 100% of their money back, making `education` much more accessible to certain `social groups`.

 ## What it does